Nash-79/KG-MMML/kg-mmml/docs/progress/Week_3-4_Progress.md

 ## Summary

 This period focused on establishing the data pipeline and repository structure for the knowledge graph system.
-We built tools to convert SEC EDGAR company filings into a structured knowledge graph and implemented the framework for measuring graph quality.
+I built tools to convert SEC EDGAR company filings into a structured knowledge graph and implemented the framework for measuring graph quality.

 **Key achievements:**
 - Built automated pipeline to fetch and process SEC EDGAR filings